Papilio rutulus: Distribution

+Oklahoma.
+These occurrences are typically rare strays outside of its usual habitat.

 Habitat

 These butterflies are frequently seen in urban parks and gardens, as well as in rural woodlands and riparian areas.

+These butterflies can be found throughout Western North America, from South California to Southern British Columbia and Alberta.

 Description

 Papilio rutulus can reach a wingspan of 7 to 10 cm.
 These large butterflies are brightly colored.
-The wings are yellow with black stripes and blue and orange spots near their tail.
-They have the "tails" on the hindwings that are often found in swallowtails.
+The wings are yellow with black stripes and blue and orange spots near their tail, they have the "tails" on the hindwings that are often found in swallowtails.

 Young caterpillars resemble bird droppings, and as they molt, they eventually turn bright green, with a pair of large yellow eyespots with black and blue pupils.
 The chrysalis is green in summer and dark brown in winter, and looks like a piece of wood.